-This course is a lively and fun programme of study related to the creative arts sector that is suited to students who have a general interest and apptitude in creative subjects and who are interested in progressing further.
-The aim of the course is to broaden and deepen students' understanding of careers in art, craft and photography.
+This course is a lively and fun programme of study related to the creative arts sector that is suited to students who have a general interest and aptitude in creative subjects and who are interested in progressing further.
+The aim of the course is to broaden and deepen students' understanding of careers in art, craft, media and photography.

-The mandatory units of the course will explore employment potential not only in art and design, but also in media, performing arts and music too, whilst optional units will enable students to develop specic skill in art and design through project work.
-Students will explore a variety of areas of art and design such as photography, graphic design, 3D crafts, textiles, painting, printmaking, 3D design and set design.
+The mandatory units of the course will explore employment potential not only in art and design, but also in media, whilst students develop specific skill in art and design through project work.
+Students will explore a variety of areas of art and design such as photography, graphic design, 3D crafts, textiles, painting, printmaking, 3D design, digital art and set design.

 Dedicated tutorial support will encourage you to develop relevant life and work skills, and build your confidence in your abilities and talents.
 At the end of the course, you will produce a final major project and will mount an exhibition of your work.